mlawre01/STAT545-HW-Hawe-Nicole/HW03/README.md

 ***
-# Homework 3: Use of Dyplyr and Ggplot2 to Manipulate and Explore Data
+## Homework 3: Use of dyplyr and ggplot2 to Manipulate and Explore Data
 ***

-#### Information About this Folder
+### Information About this Folder

 Welcome!